 Buccal fat removal is the latest plastic surgery procedure that’s caught wind on social media.
-Though the practice isn’t new, there’s been a fresh wave of curiosity aimed at celebrities like Lea Michele and Chrissy Teigen who have, respectively, been speculated or confirmed to have undergone the surgery.
-By cutting out fat from the middle of one’s cheeks, buccal-fat removal gives the appearance of a more chiseled face shape where cheekbones are more prominent.
+Though the practice isn’t new, there’s been a fresh wave of curiosity aimed at celebrities like Lea Michelle and Chrissy Teigen who have, respectively, been speculated or confirmed to have undergone the surgery.
+By cutting out fat from the middle of one’s cheeks, buccal fat removal gives the appearance of a more chiselled face shape where cheekbones are more prominent.

-This fat pad — pronounced 'buckle' — sits between muscles and is used for chewing and facial movements.
-It wasn’t talked about in the public sphere until this the onset of this social media discourse.
-But now, it’s made regular people acutely aware of the puffiness of their cheeks — an insecurity that wouldn’t be out of place on a Black Mirror episode.
+Pronounced “buckle,” this pad of fat that sits between muscles and is used for chewing and facial movements wasn’t on the radar for most regular citizens until its social media saturation.
+But now, it’s made more people acutely aware of the puffiness of their cheeks — an insecurity that wouldn’t be out of place on a Black Mirror episode.

-Vocal commentators have condemned the surgical enhancement by creating makeup tutorials that accentuate their rounded cheeks while comparing the trend to the hypothesized resurgence of the ‘heroin chic’ aesthetic.
-Thinness and youthfulness are almost synonyms for Western standards of beauty — and if the Y2K revival taught us anything, it’s that past trends are never too far behind us.
+Vocal commentators have condemned the surgical enhancement by creating makeup tutorials that accentuate their rounded cheeks while comparing the trend to the hypothesised resurgence of the ‘heroin chic’ aesthetic.
+Thinness and youthfulness are almost synonyms for Western standards of beauty — and if the y2k revival taught us anything, it’s that past trends are never too far behind us.

 In turn, a ‘nose gap’ refers to the skin between your top lip and the base of your nose.
 Scientifically, it’s known as the philtrum.
 Over on TikTok, users are arguing that the smaller gap you have, the more youthful and supposedly attractive you are.